 Lucky for you that’s next up.

-How to Get Rid Of Brown Algae in a Fish Tank
+How To Get Rid Of Brown Algae In A Betta Tank

 There are several ways in which you can get rid of Brown Algae.

 Some fish owners, simply allow for their fish to eat it up.
 However, not all fish eat Brown Algae, but some do — and you’ll find a few examples below in the following sections.